wavefrontHQ/docs/pages/doc/ui_dashboards_v2.md

 ### Select Variables

-Unless your administrator has removed variables from view, you can select variables, for example, for different environment, to examine exactly what you need.
+Unless your administrator has removed variables from view, you can select variables to examine exactly what you need (for example select the environment).
 <table style="width: 100%;">
 <tbody>
 <tr>